Discover Lewa Wildlife Conservancy

 July to October

 It’s the busiest and most loved season.
-Known as the peak season, when visitors from all over the world visit Kenya for summer seasons and holidays.
-The Season starts with the cold month of July and gets hot in Aug to Oct.
-Short rains in Kenya start between Oct to Dec.
+Known as the peak season, when visitors from all over the world visit Kenya for the summer season and holidays.
+The Season starts with the cold month of July and gets hot in August to October.
+Short rains in Kenya start between October and December.

 By Road